 60% of doctors would like to know more about vaccines.

 Only 25% of the paediatricians administered "recommended" (as opposed to "mandatory") vaccines to their patients (whooping cough, measles, mumps, chickenpox, rubella, Hib, pneumococcus, meningococcus).
 (Italy)

 Health workers are refusing influenza vaccination, despite ten years of efforts to increase vaccination rates.
 Only 30% of doctors, 11% of nurses, and 9% of clinical staff have been vaccinated against the flu.
 (Italy)Cross sectional retrospective study of prevalence of atopy among Italian military students with antibodies against hepatitis A virus.
 1997, Matricardi, BMJ

 Recruits in Italy, who had antibodies for hepatitis A, suffered from asthma and allergic rhinitis 2 times less often, than the soldiers who did not have antibodies.
 Recruits, who had older brothers, also suffered from allergic diseases less frequently, which means that hepatitis A is not the only infection that decreases the risk of allergic diseases.

 It is considered that hepatitis A superinfection (an infection that develops on top of another infection), in hepatitis B and C chronic patients, leads to liver failure and high probability of death.
 However, it is also reported that hepatitis A infection can cause a full or temporary recovery from chronic hepatitis.
 The mechanisms of this phenomenon are unknown.

-Hepatitis B suppression is also reported during hepatitis A: , , .
+Cases of hepatitis B suppression during hepatitis A are also reported: , , .